Royal Fortress of the Concepcion: The second French occupation

 Following the explosions, Loison, under Ney's orders took possession of Concepcion and its surrounding plateau for the second time.
 The French now would use Concepcion's close proximity to the Fortress of Almeida as a base for the organisation of the Investment of the Fortress.
 There now began a period of activity which involved preparation for Concepcion to be the Headquarters for Marshal Masséna.
 The men of Masséna État-major (Staff) moved into some of the remaining bomb proof casemates along with their horses.
 Masséna's first aide-de-camp, Pelet also took up residence in a casemate.
 With this influx of staff and men into the fortress came some new resources, including four baking ovens along with many bakers.
 Three companies of Taupin's infantry provided the garrison.
 The French army laid siege to Almeida on July 25, 1810.
-On the 16th of August, Masséna took up residence in the old Governor's quarters to oversee operations personally.
+On 16 August, Masséna took up residence in the old Governor's quarters to oversee operations personally.
 However Masséna's stay at Concepcion was short.
 By the 26 August the Siege of Almeida was over.
 Masséna's Army of Portugal swiftly took over Almeida and then moved on towards Lisbon.
 Wellington's tactics of delaying Masséna along the borderlands close to Concepcion and his tactical withdrawal from the border fortresses had given him time to strengthen the Lines of Torres Vedras, which Masséna decided were too formidable to overrun, leading to the eventual French withdrawal from Portugal in 1811.